 When children respond to parents in disappointing or unacceptable ways, it is important that parents stop and consider how they will meet that response.
 Each situation requires thought.
 Sometimes, interfering with the child’s wishes or experiences provides an opportunity for the child to push back against the parent and feel a sense of his or her developing self.
 At other times, supporting the child’s differentiation provides the child with a sense of confidence and recognition of his or her developing self.
 No matter the age of the child, parents who are curious and interested in why there is disparity or opposition are communicating their openness to more than one way of behaving and/or feeling.
 This openness to difference helps children develop into self-confident, autonomous adults.
 Moreover, parents are less likely to repeat the dynamics of their own childhoods if they consider their children’s behavior from a developmental perspective.
 They will be in a better position to not take things so personally and will feel less hurt, insulted, or disrespected by their children.

-© Copyright 2012 by Beverly Amsel, PhD, therapist in New York, NY.
+© Copyright 2012 by Beverly Amsel, PhD, therapist in New York City, New York.
 All Rights Reserved.

 SteveOctober 12th, 2012 at 2:54 PM

 I never felt that sense of rejection and disapproval from my own daughter until she turned 12, and then when that happened it’s like overnight I became a pariah and she wanted to have nothing to do with me.

 I wondered what I had done, how I could change things and regain that close relationship that we once had together.

 After reading a great book called Reviving Ophelia, I realized that it could happen again, but that it would take time.

 She was simply spreading her wings and going through adolescence and as much as I wanted to be able to help her through that, she determined that she needed to go it alone and di not need that help from me.